KILTprotocol/kilt-workshop-101/verification.md

 In this section, you'll play the role of a <span class="label-role verifier">verifier</span>:

-* You'll take an `AttestedClaim` object given to you by a <span class="label-role claimer">claimer</span>;
+- You'll take an `AttestedClaim` object given to you by a <span class="label-role claimer">claimer</span>;
-* You'll verify that its data is correct;
+- You'll verify that its data is correct;
-* You'll verify that the attestation is valid (= its hash exists on-chain and the attestation is not revoked).
+- You'll verify that the attestation is valid, i.e. its hash exists on-chain and the attestation has not been revoked.

-> 💡 An `AttestedClaim` object is also called a Credential: it is what <span class="label-role claimer">claimers</span> present to <span class="label-role verifier">verifiers</span> upon request.
+> 💡 An `AttestedClaim` object is also called a Credential: It is what <span class="label-role claimer">claimers</span> present to <span class="label-role verifier">verifiers</span> upon request.

 ## Get an `AttestedClaim` object

 You can either:

-* Take the `AttestedClaim` object you've generated in the previous step as an <span class="label-role attester">attester</span>;
+- Take the `AttestedClaim` object you've generated in the previous step as an <span class="label-role attester">attester</span>;
-* Or if you're in a workshop, ask another participant to send you their `AttestedClaim` object.
+- Or if you're in a workshop, ask another participant to send you their `AttestedClaim` object.

 In the following, we'll refer to it as `<attestedClaimJSONString>`.